Authoring in Template Studio

 };

-is now being emitted.
+That's it!
+You can observe in the Test Execution that an Obligation is now being emitted.
 Try out adjusting values and continuing to send requests and getting responses and obligations.